GraemeMalcolm/AI-102/instructions/21-azure-search.md

     }
     ```

 4. The index includes the **metadata_storage_path** field (the URL of the document), which is currently used as the index key.
-The key is Base-64 encoded, making it efficient as a key but requiring de-encoding to be useful to client applications as a field.
+The key is Base-64 encoded, making it efficient as a key but requiring client applications to decode it if they want to use the actual URL value as a field.
 We'll resolve this by adding another field that will be mapped to the unencoded value.
 Add the following field definition immediately after the **sentiment** field you just added:

     ```json
     ,